-- a) The driver wears a surgical mask2 and the passenger(s) wears a non-medical mask3, or between the driver and the passenger a physical separation4 should be applied. - b) For some of the people it will not be possible to wear a mouth-nose mask.
-Given the current vaccination rate and infection pressure, it is justified that these people can travel with the vehicle without further adjustments to the occupancy rate - c) Children in the age group of primary education do not have to wear a non-medical mouth mask. - d) There is no maximum on the number of persons per vehicle.
-All seats may be used.
+- a) The driver wears a surgical mask2 and the passenger(s) wears a non-medical mask3, or between the driver and the passenger a physical separation4 should be applied. - b) For some of the people it will not be possible to wear a mouth-nose mask5.
+That these people can travel with the vehicle without further adjustments to the occupancy rate.